mkumar8184/openaiintegrationwithdotnet/README.md

 3. generate api keys and copy to use in application
 ![image](https://github.com/user-attachments/assets/05767094-fe69-486f-a856-b4ff0f5b2d15)

-### Important : you must pay atleast 5 $ ,else it wont work , charges are very less so you can use for more activity  .
+### Important : you must pay atleast 5 $ ,else it wont work , charges are very less so you can use for more activities  .
 ![image](https://github.com/user-attachments/assets/5e728077-d6d6-4818-a8a7-8447343aeb56)

 ## in attached code